 As the investments are unconventional and predominantly unregulated, they do not comply with any maximum charge requirements.
-Dalriada is working to realise investments where it is appropriate and possible to do so.

 Due to the numerous issues outlined within this statement, including the lack of liquid funds, it is not possible to produce annual Trustees' Reports and Financial Statements.